 Three Key DE&I Practices Leaders Can Integrate Into Their Organizations

 This Insights article is an abbreviated version of a DE&I practices research report prepared for a Kindred member by Kindred Concierge, our on-demand research and insights team that helps our members get the data and information they need to make important decisions within their organizations.
 To learn more about the Kindred experience and member benefits, apply here.
+For existing members, log in to the member portal and maximize your Kindred experience through Concierge today.

 At a recent Kindred Assembly, Diversity, Equity & Inclusion expert Lily Zheng described a DE&I strategy as an “intentional approach to achieving clear DE&I goals in light of an organization’s DE&I-related challenges and opportunities.”
 This approach involves three core elements: understanding the unique challenges and opportunities an organization faces, setting clear and accountable goals, and developing a custom and multi-pronged plan to achieve these goals.